Manomet is a nonprofit committed to science-based decisions for humans and nature.

 • Close work (paperwork, visual examination).

-Please email a resume and cover letter to jobs@manomet.org by February 5, 2023.
-Please reference job title in subject line.
+Please email a resume and cover letter with 2-3 references to jobs@manomet.org by February 21st.

 The above statements are intended to describe the general nature and level of work being performed by people assigned to do this job.
 The above is not intended to be an exhaustive list of all responsibilities and duties required.